kellyav/machinelearningfinal/guide_to_post.md

 4. To update the master branch, we need to 'pull' the updates from the development branch into the master branch
 - this is done by doing a **Pull Request**.

-5.So to open a Pull Request for the changes done to the markdown file, click the tab next to 'issues' and 'actions'.
+5. So to open a Pull Request for the changes done to the markdown file, click the tab (located next to 'issues' and 'actions').
 Select the green New pull request button.

 6. The base should be set to master and the compare should say development. write a description of your changes.